etienneroudeix/Thunder/README.md

 This repository is the core library of the Thunder micro CLI framework.

-The aims is to provide a simple extensible kernel with DI.
+The aim is to provide a simple extensible kernel with DI.

 ## Todos
 - [X] Add Eventstore persistent subcription console